Inside the last-ditch effort by Democratic women to pressure Manchin and salvage paid family and medical leave

 In an interview, Murray said on Saturday she and other women sought to explain to Manchin “what every woman and a lot of men in this country understand, which is when you just had a baby, [when] you have a seriously ill family member, it is an economic issue for [workers] that they be able to have that time.”

-Publicly, some of the new political pressure campaign came from women who knew first hand the importance of the paid leave program that Manchin opposed.
-Rep. Rosa DeLauro (D-Conn.), who as a staffer in the 1980s took time away from her job to recover from cancer, expressed deep concern that Congress found itself unable to provide the same aid Americans that they have made available to federal employees.
+Publicly, some of the new political pressure campaign came from women who knew firsthand the importance of the paid-leave program that Manchin opposed.
+Rep. Rosa L. DeLauro (D-Conn.), who as a staffer in the 1980s took time away from her job to recover from cancer, expressed deep concern that Congress found itself unable to provide the same aid to all Americans that they have made available to federal employees.

 “Why is it good enough for us and not good enough for everyone else in the country?
-We’re the only industrialized nation that does not offer paid family and medical leave,” DeLauro said in an interview this week, pledging to keep pushing for the program.
+We’re the only industrialized nation that does not offer paid family and medical leave,” said DeLauro, who helped craft the House proposal, as she pledged in an interview to keep pushing for it.

-Pelosi, the mother of five, echoed the need to assist parents and promised to keep fighting for it at a press conference last week.
-Privately, she personally called Manchin to push to revive the program in recent days, according to a person familiar with the matter, who requested anonymity to describe the speaker’s conversations.
-The speaker’s office declined comment on the call.
+Pelosi, a mother of five, echoed the need to assist parents and promised to keep fighting for it at a news conference last week.
+Privately, she called Manchin to push to revive the program in recent days, according to a person familiar with the matter, who spoke on the condition of anonymity to describe the speaker’s conversations.
+The speaker’s office declined to comment on the call.

-So did Sinema, a former social worker, according to another person.
-The source said Sinema voiced her support for paid leave and discussed with Manchin potential ways to pay for it.
-Manchin in the past seemed receptive to a proposal that could use payroll taxes to fund leave benefits, three sources said.
-But the idea has presented political challenges, since Biden has vowed not to raise taxes on Americans making under $400,000.
+So did Sinema, a former social worker, according to another person, who said Sinema voiced her support for paid leave and discussed with Manchin potential ways to pay for it.
+Manchin in the past seemed receptive to a proposal that could use payroll taxes to fund leave benefits, three people said.
+But the idea has presented political challenges because Biden has promised not to raise taxes on Americans making under $400,000.

-Sinema’s office declined comment for this story.
+Sinema’s office declined to comment for this story.

-Gillibrand, meanwhile, ratcheted up her own personal advocacy campaign.
+Gillibrand, meanwhile, ratcheted up her personal advocacy campaign.

-Behind the scenes, she and Manchin have discussed a wide array of ideas — including limits on paid leave benefits that might have only provided the aid to new parents.
-In a later interview, Gillibrand acknowledged the approach as imperfect, given the fact it threatened to leave out a majority of Americans who take leave as a result of an illness experienced by themselves or a loved one.
-But she said it felt it presented an option that might have opened the door for more legislating down the road.
+Behind the scenes, she and Manchin have discussed a wide array of ideas — including limits on paid-leave benefits that might have provided the aid only to new parents.
+In a later interview, Gillibrand acknowledged the approach as imperfect, given the fact that it threatened to leave out a majority of Americans who take leave as a result of an illness experienced by themselves or a loved one.
+But she said it presented an option that might have opened the door for more legislating down the road.

 Nevertheless, Manchin rejected the idea, Gillibrand recalled.
-She also presented data to him showing that 12 weeks of aid are critical for new, nursing mothers, who cannot obtain childcare before that point, and stressed it would help reduce the financial strain on federal healthcare programs by promoting wellness — and still, she said, Manchin didn’t budge.
+She also presented data to him showing that 12 weeks of aid are critical for new, nursing mothers, who cannot obtain child care before that point, and stressed it would help reduce the financial strain on federal health-care programs by promoting wellness — and still, she said, Manchin didn’t budge.

-“He wants to [work on it] later," Gillibrand said, adding that some of the senator’s objections stemmed from the vehicle by which Democrats hope to secure the new spending.
-"I think he has a mis-impression that this can be done easily with Republican support.”
+“He wants to [work on it] later,” Gillibrand said, adding that some of the senator’s objections stemmed from the vehicle by which Democrats hope to secure the new spending.
+“I think he has a misimpression that this can be done easily with Republican support.”